Fabulous 4 Days in Lisbon Itinerary (2023)

 If there is a popular attraction nearby that calls for tickets, I’ll note that ‘extra’ attraction should you find it appealing to visit.
 Otherwise, do not feel you need to see the ‘extras’.
 These 4 days in Lisbon itinerary is pleasurable as-is.

-Day 1 – Explore Baixa
+Day 1 – Baixa & Barrio Alto

 Arriving Lisbon

-When done, head south to walk through Figueira Square (1100-213 Lisbon) to make your way through stroll the cobblestone pedestrian Rua Augusta.
-Don’t forget the side streets as well.
+When done, head south to stroll the cobblestone pedestrian Rua Augusta.
 There is a lot to take in on this walk towards the Tagus River.
+Take your time until it’s time to pass under the Arco da Rua Augusta and enter Praça do Comércio (Commerce Square).

 Evening